swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 to optimize your application by taking a series of steps on the long road towards the Om model.

-Or you just start using React for your rendering later and [mori](http://swannodette.github.io/mori/) for your data layer.
-Then you'd be left with less than 200 lines of "framework" code and around 6 public functions ...
+Or you could just start using React for your rendering layer and [mori](http://swannodette.github.io/mori/) for your data layer.
+You'd probably find yourself left with less than 200 lines of "framework" code and around 6 public functions ...

 ... just like [Om](http://github.com/swannodette/om/blob/master/src/om/core.cljs).